 The Accord sets the time when the guaranty of settlement obligations shifts from OCC to NSCC with respect to these transactions ("Guaranty Substitution").
-After NSCC has received a transaction from OCC, Guaranty Substitution occurs for that transaction when NSCC has received all Clearing Fund Required Deposits of the common Members taking into account that transaction.
+After NSCC has received a transaction from OCC, Guaranty Substitution typically occurs for that transaction when NSCC has received all Clearing Fund Required Deposits and Supplemental Liquidity Deposit obligations of the common Members members taking into account such transactions; however, in the event that a common member defaults and does not satisfy its Clearing Fund Required Deposit and Supplemental Liquidity Deposit obligations at NSCC, the Accord permits OCC to make a cash payment to NSCC, equal to the defaulted member's Clearing Fund Required Deposit and Supplemental Liquidity Deposit obligation amounts associated with such transactions, that transaction-would cause NSCC's trade guaranty to attach to the transactions of the defaulted member ("Guaranty Substitution Payment").

-The Accord and the underlying SLA address the procedures for Guaranty Substitution (including NSCC's ability to reject transactions), the delivery of notices between OCC and NSCC (including notice from NSCC that the Guaranty Substitution has occurred), and other information-sharing agreements between OCC and NSCC.
+The Accord and the underlying SLA address the procedures for Guaranty Substitution (including NSCC's ability to reject transactions and OCC's ability to commit to and make a Guaranty Substitution Payment in the event of a default of a common member), the delivery of notices between OCC and NSCC (including (i) extensive information sharing concerning historical peak and potential Guaranty Substitution Payment amounts and other key risk management data points for common members and (ii) notice from NSCC that the Guaranty Substitution has occurred), and other information-sharing agreements between OCC and NSCC.
 These agreements also establish a process by which the terms of the Accord are to be reviewed by OCC and NSCC on a regular basis.